MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-introduction.md

 - Power BI is deployed with some meaningful scale, but there are many unrealized opportunities for improvement.

 > [!TIP]
 > Some knowledge of Power BI and general business intelligence concepts is assumed.
-To get the most from this content, it's recommended that you become familiar with the [Power BI adoption roadmap](powerbi-adoption-roadmap-overview.md) first.
+To get the most from this content, we recommend you become familiar with the [Power BI adoption roadmap](powerbi-adoption-roadmap-overview.md) first.

 ## Acknowledgments